gladiola/blog/_drafts/2018-07-04-h4ck_VulnHub_BadStore.markdown

 From here, we would normally allow `sqlmap` to prepare a prefabricated exploit.
 The program would ask us a simple quiz dialog about what kind of technology we think the target server might be using.
 ASP, JSP, and PHP are common targets.
 However, in this case, I think our target box is running an HTML/CGI config that probably uses Perl.
 A quick look around didn't reveal any simple choices.
 Instead, it seems to me that the thing to do will be to break into the box in a way that lets us use Perl to write and install our own Perl scripts; or, maybe do something similar with `sh` for UNIX scripts; run them; and then use the browser to navigate to predetermined places with a URL in order to read the output.

 Time to learn a little more about Perl.

+## Follow-on uploads and actions
+We were able to upload a Perl script file to the CGI-BIN directory; and, judging by the error messages, it was there.
+However, we did not have good user permissions to change permissions on the file.
+Given some more hours of exploration, it was time to abandon the attempts for now.

 ## Annotated Bibliography
 \[1\]  Weidman, Georgia.
 "Chapter 4:  Using the Metasploit Framework," Penetration Testing:  A Hands-On Introduction to Hacking.
 No Starch Press.  pp.87-109.
 ISBN 978-1-89327-564-8.